DrMultiverse/DrMultiverse/README.md

 - 👋 Hi, I’m @DrMultiverse
 - 👀 I’m interested in programming, neurology, neuroscience, neurosurgery and medicine.
 - 🌱 I’m currently learning python and beginning C++
-- 📫 How to reach me DMs if you want?
+- 📫 How to reach me: DMs if you want?

 <!---
 DrMultiverse/DrMultiverse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.